 Schools and colleges are living proofs that ‘learning’ in a controlled environment doesn’t guarantee you’ll know how to solve problems when you’re out there in the real world.

 You don’t need to get a dev job to get experience

 After you understand and apply the basic concepts of programming, the fastest you grasp opportunities to immerse yourself in real-world projects and working with others, the faster you’ll advance your coding skills.

 Whenever you spot one of these, do it without hesitating (unless, of course, it’s an unpaid internship by a company making lots of money).

 It doesn’t matter if it’s an internship, open-source contributions, or solving a problem for a friend/family member as a freelancer professional.
 Important to mention that even landing an internship is also competitive but it might lead to a full-time job offer.

 By applying what you’ve learned in a direct approach like this you’ll know what you don’t know.
 It’s way better than learning every best way to implement this Rails or that React feature.
 Do it, learn, keep doing this.

 If you decide to keep practicing on your own (aka, continue doing what you’re doing) you already know the results.
 It’s like always working out the same muscle with the same weights at the gym: it’s cozy, it feels like progress and everything will stay the same.
-It also means you can’t complain about the outputs if the inputs are always the same.
+You can’t complain about the outputs if the inputs are always the same.

 What do you have to lose?
 You’ve already done something brave: you changed your career, and learned how to code!
+Your next actions will be more clear as you take action.
 Keep challenging yourself.
-The best is yet to come!